G-Core/product-documentation/documentation/cloud/networking/load-balancers/create-and-configure-a-load-balancer.md

 ## Step 10.
 Configure firewall

-Configure firewalls for instances in the pool according to the <a href="https://gcore.com/docs/cloud/networking/add-and-configure-a-firewall" target="_blank">separate guide</a>.
+Configure firewalls for Virtual Machines in the pool according to the <a href="https://gcore.com/docs/cloud/networking/add-and-configure-a-firewall" target="_blank">separate guide</a>.

-Make sure their ports are open for the load balancer traffic:
+Make sure their ports are open for the Load Balancer traffic:

-- If a balancer and instances are in a **public network,** set a rule to receive and transmit traffic to the balancer's IP address (specified in the menu) in firewalls settings of the instances.
+- If a Load Balancer and Virtual Machines are in a **public network,** set a rule to receive and transmit traffic to the balancer's IP address (specified in the menu) in firewalls settings of the Virtual Machines.
-- If a balancer and instances are in a **private subnetwork,** set a rule to receive and transmit traffic to the entire private subnetwork or to the balancer's IP address (specified in the menu).
+- If a Load Balancer and Virtual Machines are in a **private subnetwork,** set a rule to receive and transmit traffic to the entire private subnetwork or to the balancer's IP address (specified in the menu).
-- If a balancer is in a **public network** and instances are in a **private subnetwork**, set a rule to receive and transmit traffic to the entire private subnetwork or to the balancer's internal IP address (send a request to the technical support).
+- If a Load Balancer is in a **public network** and Virtual Machine are in a **private subnetwork**, set a rule to receive and transmit traffic to the entire private subnetwork or to the balancer's internal IP address (send a request to the technical support).

 In the Load Balancers section, open the created balancer and click **Create** or **Edit** a custom security group (this is the firewall) and edit it: configure the rules for inbound and outbound traffic.